yoctoproject/poky/documentation/ref-manual/variables.rst

       Specifies the value of the ``#address-cells`` value for the description of the FIT image.

-      The default value is set to "1" by the :ref:`ref-classes-kernel-fitimage` class, which corresponds to 32 bit addresses.
+      The default value is set to "1" by the :ref:`ref-classes-kernel-fit-image` class, which corresponds to 32 bit addresses.

       For platforms that need to set 64 bit addresses, for example in